BMBIT-oss/PAI_WIKI/Home.md

 This interface also provides an integration with Homebridge, when using the [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) plugin.
 See [Homebridge](./Homebridge)

 ### Home Assistant
 Home Assistant with MQTT autodiscovery supported.
-See [HomeAssistant](./HomeAssistant)
+See [Home Assistant](./Home-Assistant)

 ### OpenHAB via MQTT
 See [OpenHAB](./OpenHAB)